lorenzopicoli/blog/content/posts/2024-tracking-recap/index.en.md

 # Habits

+When people think about self-tracking communities like Quantified Self, habits are usually the first thing that comes to mind.
+However, I've found that tracking habits is harder than tracking most other things on this list.
+They can be tricky to categorize, and it takes real discipline to log them consistently.
+Still, I try to track a few key habits in my Obsidian daily notes.

-My coffee consumption has become more mindful since realizing afternoon caffeine noticeably affects my sleep (**shocking**, I know!).
-The data shows more consistent caffeine intake from September onwards:
+Starting with my coffee consumption.
+It has become more mindful since realizing afternoon caffeine noticeably affects my sleep (**shocking**, I know!).
+The data backs up my efforts and it shows more consistent caffeine intake from September onwards:

 {{< vega_embed id="coffeePerDay" spec="coffeePerDay.json" >}}

 I also track my daily bathroom visits 💩:
 {{< vega_embed id="poopPerDay" spec="poopPerDay.json" >}}

-Not much to analyze here except that: yes, I did get sick during my trip to Brazil and that awarded me a record breaking **10 visits on February 14th** - one record I hope stays unbroken in 2025!
+...yes, I did get sick during my trip to Brazil and that awarded me a record breaking **10 visits on February 14th** - one record I hope stays unbroken in 2025!

 When I caught COVID in 2023, I experienced [Long Covid and Brain Fog](https://www.health.harvard.edu/blog/what-is-covid-19-brain-fog-and-how-can-you-clear-it-2021030822076).
 When looking at how I have rated the amount of brain fog I experience, I always like to look at the all-time data as it puts into perspective how far I have come recovering from it:

 {{< vega_embed id="brainFogAllTime" spec="brainFogAllTime.json" >}}

 {{< vega_embed id="brainFogAllTimeDistribution" spec="brainFogAllTimeDistribution.json" >}}

+After doing some rough calculations comparing my brain fog scores at home versus the weeks before and after traveling, I found that my fogginess increases by about 15% around trips.
+This is probably due to changes in my habits while traveling and the stress leading up to the trip.

 Other habit tracking highlights from 2024: